zbjur/technical_task_android-1/README.md

 ### Technical requirements
 - Application must be developed in Kotlin with minimum Android SDK version of 21
 - You are free to use whatever frameworks or tools you see fit
+- UI preferable in Jetpack Compose
 - Application needs to support device rotation
 - Design should follow Material design guidelines
-- RxJava or Coroutines
+- Coroutines
-- Architecture one of MVP/MVVM/MVI
+- Architecture MVVM or MVI
 - Dependency injection with Dagger 2 or Hilt
 - Unit tests